pubnub/pubnub-mcp-server/resources/sdk_docs/dart_access-manager.md

 ```

 TokenRequest parameters:
-- ttl Number (required): Minutes token is valid (1–43,200).
+- ttl (Number, required): minutes token is valid; min 1, max 43,200.
-- meta Map<String, dynamic>: Scalar-only metadata.
+- meta (Map<String, dynamic>): scalar-only metadata sent with request.
-- authorizedUUID String: Single uuid authorized to use the token.
+- authorizedUUID (String): single uuid authorized to use the token.
-- using String: Keyset name from keysetStore.
+- using (String): keyset name from keysetStore for this call.
-- keyset Keyset: Override default keyset.
+- keyset (Keyset): override default keyset.

-Required key/value mappings:
+##### Required key/value mappings
-- Specify permissions for at least one uuid, channel, or channelGroup (by name or pattern).
+Specify permissions for at least one uuid, channel, or channelGroup (by name or pattern).

-Use add() on TokenRequest to add resource or pattern permissions:
+Use `add()` on `TokenRequest`:

 ```
 `1add(ResourceType type,